Amos Ragan Kearns Distinguished Professor of Bible and Practical Theology

 Ph.D., Yale University

-Ellen F. Davis is interim dean and Amos Ragan Kearns Professor of Bible and Practical Theology at Duke University Divinity School in North Carolina.
+Ellen F. Davis is Amos Ragan Kearns Distinguished Professor of Bible and Practical Theology at Duke Divinity School.

 - Wondrous Depth: Old Testament Preaching, Westminster John Knox, 2005

 - The Art of Reading Scripture, a volume of essays co-edited with Richard Hays, Eerdmans, 2003.
 The essays (which include four of my own) were written by members of the Scripture Project, a project of the Center of Theological Inquiry, Princeton.
 Named in fourth place on the Academy of Parish Clergy Top Ten Books of the Year for 2004.

 - “Who Are You, My Daughter?”: Reading Ruth through Image and Text, my translation and commentary, with woodcuts by Margaret Adams Parker, Westminster John Knox Press, 2003.

 - Getting Involved with God: Rediscovering the Old Testament, Cowley Publications, 2001.

 - Proverbs, Ecclesiastes, and The Song of Songs: A Theological Commentary, in the Westminster Bible Companion Series, Westminster John Knox Press, April 2000.